mnot/I-D/uri-get-off-my-lawn/draft.md

 that can only be changed in limited ways (often, just the hostname and port they are deployed upon).

-Because the owner of the URI (as defined in {{webarch}} Section 2.2.2.1) is choosing to use the server or the software, this can be seen as reasonable delegation of authority.
+Because the owner of the URI (as defined in {{webarch}} Section 2.2.2.1) is choosing to use the server or the application, this can be seen as reasonable delegation of authority.
 When such conventions are mandated by a party other than the owner, however, it can have several potentially detrimental effects: